Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.1] - 2025/3/3 ####

+`CHANGED` - Basic Info so the info bar says "Reworked Edition" to better differ this version from vanilla.
+(Aceearly1993)
+`EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.
+This change will have side effects so that the properties of his bullets will no longer be identical to vanilla.
+(Aceearly1993)
+`ADDED` - (Very slight) Differences to Skeleton Gunman's bullet speed based on chosen difficulty.
+(Aceearly1993)
+`FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
+(Aceearly1993)

  #### [0.6.0] - 2024/12/28 ####

 `ADDED` - A basic stationery rest stance if stay stationery for too long (beta).
 (Aceearly1993)